ryanfrohar/compressive-sensing/README.md

 This folder is composed of multiple C files used to run the OMP alogorithm, generate random numbers for the input signal, and test that the algorithm outputs the results that are expected using testbench.

 #### Files in the C folder:
-* OMP.c - C code which contains the implementation of the functions required for the OMP algorithm.
+* OMP.c - This file contains the C code which contains the implementation of the functions required for the OMP algorithm.
-* OMP.h -
+* OMP.h - This is the header file for the OMP algorithm, it contains the initial definitions for the OMP.c file.
 * OMP_NW.c-
-* phiInput.c -
+* phiInput.c - Contains the function to implement the random matrix phi.
-* phi.txt -
+* phi.txt - This text file contain the compressed signal as one line.
 * phiGenerator.c -
-* testbench.c -
+* testbench.c - This file contains the test case used for the implementation of the OMP algorithm.
+Done by comparing the compressed signal with the undersampled one.

 ## HDL
 This folder contains the files required to convert the OMP algorithm from C code to Verilog HDL in order to be implemented on to the FPGA.

 #### Files in the HDL folder:
 * .DS_Store -
-* Arty-S7-50-Master.xdc -
+* Arty-S7-50-Master.xdc - This is a contraint file which contains a list of the FPGA's pins which connect to the physical pin on the board.
-* inputSensor.v -
+* inputSensor.v - This file implements the input pin from which the FPGA is connect to the Raspberry Pi.
 * inputSensorTest.v -
 * target.txt-
 * fpgaDesign.v -
 * sending.v -
 * signalProcess.v -